AlexHaxe/haxe-instrument/README.md

 <<< [2] srcDemo/demo/Hello.hx:4: Hello.main 0.080108642578125ms
 ```

-`-D profiler-console-detail-reporter` - prints entry and exit of every function as it happens including call id, location type and function name and duration of call
+`-D profiler-console-summary-reporter` - prints a summary listing all locations, fields, number of invocations and duration spent inside (includes duration of calls to other functions)

 ```text
 ==================